dunglas/frankenphp/docs/performance.md

 ## Worker Mode

-Enabling [the worker mode](worker.md) will dramatically improve the performance, but your app must be adapted to be comptible with this mode: you need to create a worker script and to be sure that the app is not leaking memory.
+Enabling [the worker mode](worker.md) will dramatically improve the performance, but your app must be adapted to be compatible with this mode: you need to create a worker script and to be sure that the app is not leaking memory.

 ## Go Runtime Configuration